Women’s Health Residency

 What I like about Chapel Hill, NC: Being from the Durham area, I have always loved this area and even decided to buy a house here.
 There are so many activities and things to do around here- from going to breweries to hiking, and everything in between, I feel like I never run out of new and fun options!
 This area is also growing super fast and so there are always new and fun restaurants to try.

-Why I chose to do a residency/fellowship program at UNC: I chose to do a residency at UNC because of the well-rounded opportunity, including research, teaching, didactic work, and mentorship during clinical practice.
+Why I chose to do a residency program at UNC: I chose to do a residency at UNC because of the well-rounded opportunity, including research, teaching, didactic work, and mentorship during clinical practice.
 The entire staff is welcoming, helpful, and excellent at what they do!
 I am very excited to be one of the first Women's Health PT Residents and can't wait to grow as a clinician with UNC's support during this year!

 What I like about Chapel Hill, NC: So many different options of things to do!
 All of food choices are delicious and the outdoor activities are awesome to see the beautiful greenery.
 I can't wait to go to a UNC sporting event!